 Chapters must have an

 id.
 This is the only attribute used in KDE documentation.
 For KDE Documents, this id must be in lower case, and with a hyphen (-) to separate words.
-Please don't use spaces, underscores, or run the words together.
+Please do not use spaces, underscores, or run the words together.
 For HTML generation, the chapter id and most

 <sect1>id's are used to name the separate HTML pages, so take care to make them sensible and descriptive.
 For translators, these id's should be translated, but you will need to take care to also translate references to the id's in